jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Jogging is OK but rates are very low.
 I'm dividing by 60 somewhere I can feel it.
 Yep - wow, I've been doing that in embedded and in JS!
 Yeesh.

+Alright fixed it, have the bus malformed-packet bug appearing, no termination available anywhere I'll bet that's what's up - turning the last Z motor on to that now, might help if it's actually bad bytes: if it's this interrupt thing, will have to wait for better bus code.

+So - a keepalive query...

+Since I am querying position on the vm (with the query *and* a jog) twice with the same endpoint, OSAP locks me out from making two queries before either is back.
+I could amend OSAP to allow it - keeping multiple queries issued from the same node.
+This is potentially a rabbit hole, but maybe not?
+I could also implement a js statemachine where if I call the vm.motion.getPos() twice before one comes back, I issue the same reply to both promises.
+This would keep network traffic lower and is anyways how I thought about doing these kinds of things.

+I could implement that anyways at the .pull() on the core query code.

+Nice, that was like 3 lines of code.
+Sliq.

+Now lots of firmwares to update for submodule'd code:

+- temperature controllers
+- loadcell reading
+- servo actuator

+Then it's bringing js machines online for each.

 ## 2021 07 03

 Alright, back at this.
 First some refreshers: I want a better motor interface / JS-side thing (to run initializations), and then a good homing routine.